 InboxPays Surveys is a sloppy, inconsistent company that does not look out for its survey takers.

 I certainly wouldn’t trust my sensitive personal information with the InboxPays Surveys platform.

-Although there are a number of legitimate GPT panels out there such as Gain.gg, Superpay.me, Panda Research, Timebucks, Rewarding Ways, ySense, PTCShare, and OneDay Rewards, they all pay pennies on the dollar.
+Although there are a number of legitimate GPT panels out there such as Gain.gg, Superpay.me, Panda Research, Timebucks, Rewarding Ways, ySense, PTCShare, and OneDay Rewards, all pay pennies on the dollar.

 There Is A Better Way to Make Money Online

 You aren’t going to make good money filling out surveys on survey websites.